Do Angelfish Eat Other Fish?

 Both types of cannibalism can have benefits, such as:

-• Ensuring that the stronger offspring have the space to succeed
+- Ensuring stronger offspring have the space to succeed

 Filial cannibalism is regarded as an intentional product of evolution, which even applies to domestic fish.
 Angelfish have been bred and kept by aquarists for over 60 years.
 Nonetheless, they still display certain tendencies you would commonly see in the wild.

-According to the Institute for Evolutionary Biology and Ecology, male fish are more likely to consume younger eggs.
+According to the Institute for Evolutionary Biology and Ecology, male fish are likelier to consume younger eggs.
 In the study, when fish were presented with mixed broods of older and younger eggs, the male fish would cannibalize the younger ones.

 From an evolutionary perspective, this makes sense.
-The parents want to ensure that the eggs which survive are those further along in development.
+The parents want to ensure that the eggs that survive are those further along in development.

 That’s because these are also the ones most likely to live.
 This study also revealed that fish could recognize and differentiate between the different developmental stages of their brood.